 Yes there is a second piece of legislation.
-The Regulation on residues (396/2005), defines maximum levels of pesticides in food (MRL's).
-The residue of chemical products used for agriculture must be safe for consumers' health and be as low as possible (in order to expose human at the lowest possible level).
-MRL is the limit; no pesticide residue is allowed to be higher that the MRL in food for humans as well as for animals.
+It is the Regulation on maximum residue levels (MRLs) of pesticides in or on food and feed of plant and animal origin (396/2005/EC).
+The residue of chemical products used for agriculture should be safe for consumers' health and be as low as possible (in order to expose human at the lowest possible level).
+MRL is the limit; no pesticide residue is allowed to be higher than the MRL in food for humans as well as for animals.
 In 2008 all MRL's were harmonised in Europe but the outcome was not an overall lowering of MRL.
 In fact, LMR rose in several member states.
-In Austria, for instance, more than 65% of pesticides ended up with higher LMR than before.
+In Austria, for instance, more than 65% of pesticides ended up with higher MRL than before.
 This was very advantageous for importers and exporters but it soon turned out many harmonised MRL's were put at a dangerous high level.
 In reaction to NGO's mobilisation, the EFSA is now lowering many MRL's again.

-Unfortunately many pesticides still authorised have very negative health effects: for instance mancozeb is a multi-active carcinogen, capable of causing at least eight different See Belpoggi, types of cancer like the mammary cancer, liver, pancreas, thyroid, etc2.
+Unfortunately many pesticides still authorised have very negative health effects : for instance mancozeb is a multi-active carcinogen, capable of causing at least eight different See Belpoggi, types of cancer like the mamma-2002. ry cancer, liver, pancreas, thyroid, etc2.
 Another one is the carbendazim, which, for a long time, has been known to cause adverse effects on the male reproductive systems, including reduced epididymal sperm counts and fertility in the rats3.
-Both these 3.
-See chemicals have been found Gray, 1990, Lazzary, 2008, on the top ten contaminated Moffit, 2007, fruits and vegetables of our Yu, 2009 analysis.
+Both 3.
+See Gray, 1990, these chemicals have been Lazzary, 2008, found on the top ten contam-Moffit, 2007, inated fruits and vegetables Yu, 2009 of our analysis.